aprilboiz/text-summarization/README.md

 # text-summarization

-This is a simple text summarization tool implemented from scratch using Python, powered by TF-IDF.
+This simple extractive text summarization tool is implemented from scratch using Python, powered by TF-IDF.

 ## Installation